ynput/OpenPype/website/docs/dev_publishing.md

 ```

 #### *Known errors*
-When there is a known error that can't be fixed by user (e.g. can't connect to deadline service, etc.) `KnownPublishError` should be raise.
-The only difference is that it's message is shown in UI to artist otherwise a neutral message without context is shown.
+When there is a known error that can't be fixed by the user (e.g. can't connect to deadline service, etc.) `KnownPublishError` should be raised.
+The only difference is that its message is shown in UI to the artist otherwise a neutral message without context is shown.

 ### Plugin extension
-Publish plugins can be extended by additional logic when inherits from `OpenPypePyblishPluginMixin` which can be used as mixin (additional inheritance of class).
+Publish plugins can be extended by additional logic when inheriting from `OpenPypePyblishPluginMixin` which can be used as mixin (additional inheritance of class).
 Publish plugins that inherit from this mixin can define attributes that will be shown in **CreatedInstance**.
-One of most important usages is to be able turn on/off optional plugins.
+One of the most important usages is to be able turn on/off optional plugins.

-Attributes are defined by return value of `get_attribute_defs` method.
+Attributes are defined by the return value of `get_attribute_defs` method.
 Attribute definitions are for families defined in plugin's `families` attribute if it's instance plugin or for whole context if it's context plugin.
 To convert existing values (or to remove legacy values) can be re-implemented `convert_attribute_values`.
 Default implementation just converts the values to right types.

-:::important
+:::Important
-Values of publish attributes from created instance are never removed automatically so implementing of this method is best way to remove legacy data or convert them to new data structure.
+Values of publish attributes from created instance are never removed automatically so implementing this method is the best way to remove legacy data or convert them to new data structure.
 :::

 Possible attribute definitions can be found in `openpype/pipeline/lib/attribute_definitions.py`.